paolocrosetto/Crosetto-et-al-ERAE-2019-data-and-analysis/README.md

-# Data analysis for the ERAE 2019 paper "Nutritional and Economic Impact of ..." by Crosetto, Lacroix, Muller, Ruffieux
+# Data analysis for the ERAE 2019 paper "Nutritional and economic impact of 5 alternative front-of-pack nutritional labels: experimental evidence" by Crosetto, Lacroix, Muller, Ruffieux

-This repository contains data and analysis for the Crosetto, Lacroix, Muller, Ruffieux ERAE 2019 paper "Nutritional and economic impact of 5 alternative front-of-pack nutritional labels: experimental evidence"
+This repository contains data and analysis for the Paolo Crosetto, Anne Lacroix, Laurent Muller, and Bernard Ruffieux ERAE 2019 paper "Nutritional and economic impact of 5 alternative front-of-pack nutritional labels: experimental evidence".
+It allows anyone to reproduce all the analyses carried out in the paper and to download the data for further analysis.

 ## Dependencies